-I know that you may not believe me when I say there are literally the best sugar cookies you will ever eat, so I guess you will just need to make them to find out.
+I know that you may not believe me when I say there are literally the best cookies you will ever eat and a great option for those of you who don’t want to use baking soda.

 Recipe by Grandma Hand